 General Adult Psychotherapy

-We provide both short- and longer-term psychotherapy on an outpatient basis.
+We provide both short- and longer-term psychotherapy on an outpatient basis (see statement above about long-term transfers).
 We work with the full range of mental health conditions with the exception of individuals who require acute or emergency interventions.
-Our specialties include a behavioral activation/cognitive-behavioral treatment of depression team.
-This team primarily will accept clients coping with depression, but we also accept those experiencing a range of anxiety symptoms, co-occurring depression and anxiety or general life adjustment concerns that are affecting mood.
-PSC clinicians may also utilize psychodynamic/interpersonal, and integrative approaches to psychotherapy.
-We serve clients who experience anxiety symptoms (e.g., social anxiety, obsessive-compulsive disorder, obsessive hoarding/cluttering, panic disorder, generalized anxiety, and post-traumatic stress disorder), depressive symptoms (depression, bipolar disorder, seasonal depression), relationship or family difficulties, couples issues, as well as general mental health problems and issues of life stress.
+Our specialties include a behavioral activation/cognitive-behavioral treatment for depression and other problems.
+PSC clinicians may also utilize interpersonal, and integrative approaches to psychotherapy.
+We serve clients who experience anxiety symptoms (e.g., social anxiety, obsessive-compulsive disorder, obsessive hoarding/cluttering, panic disorder, generalized anxiety and post-traumatic stress disorder), depressive symptoms (depression, bipolar disorder, seasonal depression), relationship difficulties, couples issues, as well as general mental health problems and issues of life stress.
+Our Adult Therapy clinic team is headed by Dr. Christopher Martell.

 Child and Adolescent Psychotherapy